YaoQ/pcduino-doc/96board/manual.md

 * Screws pack (4pcs) x 1
 * SD card come with system image x 2

-## 2. Getting stated with 96Boards DB410C
+## 2. Getting started with 96Boards DB410C

 First, make sure you have installed Debian system on DB 410C board, if you haven't, please read the document on the following website: http://goo.gl/MQCbqH